finkelshtein/SunflowersWales/content/fundraising/17-19-11-2023-Festival_of_Senses/index.md

 ---
 title: Llandeilo Festival of Senses
 date: 2023-11-19
-image:
+cover:
-  focal_point: 'top'
+  image: featured.jpg
 share: false
 authors: [bohdana]

 tags:
     - dance
 ---

 It was a very rainy good weekend in Llandeilo! 😊